psaiteja/psaiteja.github.io/content/publication/pets-2010/index.md

 ---
 title: 'On the privacy of web search based on query obfuscation: a case study of TrackMeNot'
 authors:
-- Sai Teja Peddinti
+- admin
 - Nitesh Saxena

-date: '2010-01-01'
+date: '2010-07-21'

 publishDate: '2025-07-30T18:33:35.070972Z'

 publication_types:
 - paper-conference

-publication: '*Proceedings of the 10th International Conference on Privacy Enhancing Technologies*'
+publication: 'Proceedings of the 10th International Conference on Privacy Enhancing Technologies'
+publication_short: 'PETS'

 abstract: Web Search is one of the most rapidly growing applications on the internet today.
 However, the current practice followed by most search engines - of logging and analyzing users' queries - raises serious privacy concerns.
 One viable solution